-On behalf of Kadish & Anthony Law Group posted in Estate Planning For Business Owners on Friday, November 15, 2019.
+On behalf of Kadish & Associates Law Group posted in Estate Planning For Business Owners on Friday, November 15, 2019.

 One of the primary things that some people want to establish with their estate plan is protection of the assets from creditors.
 Establishing an irrevocable trust is one way that you can do this.
 You should carefully consider the terms of the trust because once you establish it, you can’t change it if it is an irrevocable trust.